-The General Inspection (sometimes called physical inspection) is the main inspection.
-When buying a property ALWAYS get an Inspection.
+The General Inspection (sometimes called physical inspection) is the Main Inspection a buyer conducts during escrow.
+When buying a property, I ALWAYS recommend – get an Inspection!

 General inspection covers all the major systems of the house: roof, plumbing, foundation, electrical, appliances, Heating and Air Conditioning, Windows, Exterior, and detached structures.

-The General Inspector may also recommend a follow up inspections by a specialist or contractor, for thr Sewerline, Chimney, Geo, Mold, Asbestos, Foundations, Plumbing, Electrical, Roof etc.
+The General Inspector may also recommend a follow-up inspections by a specialist or contractor, for the Sewer line, Chimney, Geo, Mold, Asbestos, Foundations, Plumbing, Electrical, Roof etc.

 Make sure the utilities are on for your inspection, because if the gas, electricity, or water isn’t turned on, they will be limited with what they can test.